 Some landlords will agree to month-to-month rentals for a slightly larger monthly rental fee.
-This is to be expected, since they are running a risk of the apartment sitting empty when you give unexpected notice.
+This is to be expected since they are running a risk of the apartment sitting empty when you give unexpected notice.
 But this is a small price to pay for having the flexibility to leave your apartment when you want.

 Renew Your Lease for a Shorter Term

 Rather than renew your fixed lease for another year, see if your landlord will agree to a shorter fixed term, such as six or even three months.
 If you renew for three months, for example, and still haven't purchased a home, you can then renew for another three months.
-This option offers some protection to the landlord, who will have opportunity to seek new tenants in time to minimize the apartment sitting empty, while still giving you some flexibility when timing your new home purchase.
+This option offers some protection to the landlord, who will have the opportunity to seek new tenants in time to minimize the apartment sitting empty, while still giving you some flexibility when timing your new home purchase.

 Can I Sublet?

 You may also wonder if you can rent the apartment yourself for the months you'll be absent, then use the money to pay your rent to the landlord.
-This does happen frequently, but can get you into difficulty if you are not careful.
-First, the rental lease you signed is between you and your landlord, and any damages that arise from a sublet tenant will be your responsibility.
+This does happen frequently but can get you into difficulty if you are not careful.
+First, the rental lease you signed is between you and your landlord, and any damages that arise from a subletting tenant will be your responsibility.
 And you may need to act like a sub-landlord, collecting the money yourself and then paying the landlord.
 It's also possible your lease has clear prohibitions against subleasing, for obvious reasons—your landlord has leased to you based on your financial background and reputation, and introducing an unknown tenant into the equation can be very problematic.

-Still, it is worth a try if your landlord won't agree to changing the lease in other ways.
+Still, it is worth a try if your landlord won't agree to change the lease in other ways.
 Approached directly, and allowing the landlord to interview and approve the person you've chosen may be all it takes to get the deal done.
-The landlord's concern, after all, is about losing money on an apartment that sits idle, and provided the income stream remains steady, they may agree to a sublet arrangement.
+The landlord's concern, after all, is about losing money on an apartment that sits idle and provided the income stream remains steady, they may agree to a sublet arrangement.

 You will, though need to advertise, interview, and select an appropriate candidate, which can be difficult.
 Remember that you are responsible for who you select, and you may not have much legal protection if your sub resident fails to pay—the responsibility to the landlord is yours.